Robert Overton: Career

 As positions hardened during the period leading up to the First English Civil War in August 1642, Robert Overton supported the Parliamentarian cause, probably influenced by Sir William Constable, 1st Baronet, who later became a regicide.
 When the war began, he tried to join the army of Lord Ferdinando Fairfax, but no official positions were available.
 He was allowed to fight without any definite rank and distinguished himself in the defence of Hull and at the Battle of Marston Moor.
-In August 1645 the governor of Pontefract, Sir Thomas Fairfax, appointed Overton deputy governor of Pontefract.
+In August 1645, the governor of Pontefract, Sir Thomas Fairfax, appointed Overton deputy governor of Pontefract.
 Shortly after this appointment Overton captured Sandal Castle.
 Overton was acting governor during the siege of Pontefract Castle; it was reported that he was inconsiderate to Lady Cutler and refused to let Sir Gervaise Cutler be buried in the church.

 Having gained a commission in the New Model Army in July 1647, he was given command of the late Colonel Herbert's Regiment of Foot.
 During the political debates within the New Model Army he appeared as a member of the Army Council sitting on the committee for the duration of the Putney Debates.
 In March 1648, Fairfax appointed Overton deputy governor of Kingston upon Hull.
 There he became acquainted with notable puritan and poet Andrew Marvell, but was a very unpopular with the townsfolk.
-They were known to by sympathetic to the Royalist cause when in June 1648 the town Mayor and some of the town council petitioned for his removal.
+They were known to be sympathetic to the Royalist cause when in June 1648 the town Mayor and some of the town council petitioned for his removal.
 The sources differ as to his actions during Second English Civil War, but one historian concluded that he spent the war in Hull, while another that he fought with Oliver Cromwell in Wales and the North of England, capturing the Isle of Axholme; that he was also with Cromwell when Charles I was taken to the Isle of Wight.

 Overton enthusiastically supported the trial of the King in late 1648 and early 1649, but wrote that he only wanted him deposed and not executed.
 He disagreed with other points of policy of the early Commonwealth government publishing his position in a pamphlet titled "The declaration of the officers of the garrison of Hull in order to the peace and settlement of the kingdom" and accompanying letter to Thomas Fairfax, in early January.
 The letter makes it clear that he supported actions like Pride's Purge if the "corrupt Commons" stopped the Army's reforms.
 Barbara Taft reflected in the last six pages of the declaration the case made in the Remonstrance by the New Model Army to Parliament, the rejection of which had triggered Pride's Purge: